 A) Again, the answer is xCoin!
 If you pay above whatever the posted value of a listing is, we’ll credit your xCoin Balance with the spread above the market value.
 For instance, if you buy a listing with a market value of 50,000g, but you pay 60,000g, your xCoin Balance would increase by 10,000.

 A) “Farmageddon” is our single most effective fundraising event in Ska’vyn.
 It’s essentially a race – at the start of the event, everyone who chooses to attend gathers together in Discord, and we all go out into the vast wilds of Tamriel to farm up as many valuable raw materials as possible.

 All participants have exactly one hour to farm, and then at the end, we send all of the materials via Mail to the Farmageddon Leader, who then parses out the values of every item using Master Merchant sales data, and assigns a total value (or score) for each participant.
-After all is said and done, the top three farmers win prizes, and all items are donated to the Guild for use in Raffles, Auctions, or to help raise gold to fund our Trader Bids.
+After all is said and done, all farmers are paid 50% of the MM value of their haul in gold.

 A) A few things, actually!

 First of all, every item you contribute to the Guild as a result of Farmageddon is counted towards your xCoin Balance.
 We’re not kidding when we say that the single easiest way to increase your xCoin Balance is to come to Farmageddon – it’s not uncommon for players to raise anywhere from 10,000g – 150,000g+ in a single hour.

 Since 50% of that Farmageddon Score counts towards your xCoin Balance, if you farm up 75,000g in materials at the event, your xCoin Balance goes up by 37,500.
 It’s an awesome way to improve your rank in the guild while contributing in a truly meaningful way, and help relieve some of the burden and stress from the biggest donors and leadership.